-abnormally expressed in these patients, as compared with normal controls, supports the view that CFS/ME and endogenous depression are biologically distinct, and that the psychological features of CFS/ME are in fact secondary to the pathogenesis.
+We have addressed the question of the specificity of these 88 genes to CFS/ME, by testing drug-free patients with endogenous depression.
+The fact that only 5 of these genes were abnormally expressed in endogenous depression patients as compared with normals, supports the view that CFS/ME and endogenous depression are biologically distinct, and that the psychological features of CFS/ME are in fact secondary to the pathogenesis.

-It is particularly interesting that five of six CFS/ME patients with Q-CFS/ME clustered in the same subtype (subtype A).
-As these patients had had CFS/ME for several years, this finding suggests that they have a common underlying theme, which may be stable for a long time after the onset of disease.
-In view of this, and as various genes within this human gene signature are closely linked with EBV infection (NFKB1, EGR1, ETS1, GABPA, CREBBP, CXCR4, EBI2, HIF1A, JAK1, IL6R, IL7R, PIK3R1) and enterovirus infection (EIF4G1), we tested the serum samples for markers for four treatable microbial infections that are well recognised to trigger CFS/ME (EBV, enterovirus, parvovirus B19 and C burnetii (the agent of Q fever)) with the hypothesis that these genomic CFS/ME subtypes may represent host responses to particular infectious agents.
+It is particularly interesting that 5 of 6 CFS/ME patients with Q-CFS/ME clustered in the same subtype (subtype A).
+As these patients had suffered from CFS/ME for several years, this finding suggests that they have a common underlying theme, which maybe stable for a long time after the onset of disease.
+In view of this, and as various genes within this human gene signature are closely linked with EBV infection (NFKB1, EGR1, ETS1, GABPA, CREBBP, CXCR4, EBI2, HIF1A, JAK1, IL6R, IL7R, PIK3R1), and enterovirus infection (EIF4G1), we tested the serum samples for markers for four treatable microbial infections which are well recognised to trigger CFS/ME; EBV, enterovirus, parvovirus B19 and C. burnetii (the agent of Q fever), with the hypothesis that these genomic CFS/ME subtypes may represent host responses to particular infectious agents.

-One patient with subtype E had acute parvovirus B19 at the time of sampling.
-This patient's symptoms were typical of CFS/ME, but this is not unexpected as parvovirus B19 is a recognised trigger for
+One patient with subtype E was suffering from acute parvovirus B19 at the time of sampling.
+This patient's symptoms were typical of CFS/ME, but this is not unexpected as B19 is a recognized trigger for CFS/ME [13].
+The importance of testing for these infections is illustrated here as we have shown previously that B19-CFS/ME is highly responsive to treatment with intravenous immunoglobulin (IVIG) [14].